HypnoticLOL/cReady/README.md

 # cReady
-Made By Current Manager Anna HypnoticLOL, SharkiArthur, and ~~Cupdity ~~
+Made By Current Manager Anna HypnoticLOL, SharkiArthur, and Cupdity <--- creepy mfer

 # Whats cReady?
 its a iReady 'hack' that allows you to change certant things about iReady, this includes currently<br>